Greinke takes no-hitter into 7th, Diamondbacks beat Nats 5-0

 The Nationals, fourth in the NL East, began an 11-game homestand that includes series against the division-rival Phillies and Braves.

-The Diamondbacks scored two in the first before Avila’s homer made it 3-0 in the second.

-Dyson hit a two-run shot off Fedde in the fourth.
+Avila’s solo homer made it 3-0 in the second and Dyson hit a two-run shot off Fedde in the fourth.

 TRAINER’S ROOM

-Diamondbacks: 1B-3B Jake Lamb (strained left quadriceps) was 1 for 4 with two runs Wednesday for Triple-A Reno.
+Diamondbacks: Avila strained his left calf and exited in the eighth inning.
+“It will cost me some time,” he said.
+“Got to get an MRI and see how bad it is.” .
+1B-3B Jake Lamb (strained left quadriceps) was 1 for 4 with two runs Wednesday for Triple-A Reno.
 Lamb is 3 for 9 with two walks and three runs in the first three games of his rehabilitation assignment.

 UP NEXT